 5-month-old fatally shot in South Shore: ‘You never know what it’s like to have a broken heart until you go through it’

-The shooting happened just after 6 p.m. in the 7100 block of South Luella Avenue.
+The shooting happened just after 6 p.m. in the 7700 block of South South Shore Drive.

 A 5-month-old girl was fatally shot Friday night in South Shore, officials said.

-The shooting happened just after 6 p.m. in the 7100 block of South Luella Avenue, Chicago fire officials said.
+The shooting happened just after 6 p.m. in the 7700 block of South South Shore Drive, Chicago police said.

 The infant was taken to Comer Children’s Hospital, where she later died from her injuries, officials said.